-How does a message consumer handle duplicate message?
+How does a message consumer handle duplicate messages correctly?

-Implement an idempotent consumer, which is a message consumer that can cope with being invoked multiple times with the same message.
+Implement an idempotent consumer, which is a message consumer that can handle duplicate messages correctly.
 Some consumers are naturally idempotent.
 Others must track the messages that they have processed in order to detect and discard duplicates.

 Microservices.io is brought to you by Chris Richardson.
 Experienced software architect, author of POJOs in Action, the creator of the original CloudFoundry.com, and the author of Microservices patterns.

 Chris helps clients around the world adopt the microservice architecture through consulting engagements, and training classes and workshops.